The Autism GP Diagnosis Project

 These delays hinder people’s ability to get the services and support that may come with a formal diagnosis.

-1. Training: GPs who join this project will complete a new online education module containing guidance materials and a video developed specifically for this research.
+1. Training: GPs who join this project will receive some training containing guidance materials and a video developed specifically for this research.

-1. Recruitment: We will recruit up to 250 patients (aged 18 months and older) through their local GP practices.
+1. Recruitment: We will recruit up to 250 patients (aged 18 months and above) through their local GP practices.

 1. Questionnaires: Before seeing their doctor, patients (or their parents/carers) will complete questionnaires covering topics like autistic traits, sensory processing, and developmental history.

-1. Research Clinician assessment: Following the GP appointments, patients will then attend two Research Clinician appointments with two separate Research Clinicians who will assess if the patient is autistic.
+1. Research Clinician assessment: Following the GP appointments, patients will then attend two Research Clinician appointments with independent Research Clinicians who will also assess if the patient is autistic.
 A copy of the Research Clinician report will be provided to the patient.
 This will be a research diagnosis and cannot be used to access services or support.

 Community engagement

-The feedback was largely positive: the respondents saw this research as highly important.
+The majority of the feedback was positive: the respondents saw this research as highly important.
 They also provided valuable constructive comments about the study plan, which we explored further in focus group sessions.

-We conducted focus group sessions with a group of autistic adults and a group of caregivers.
-Both groups were supportive of the project overall and saw merit in addressing the long waiting lists for autism assessments.
+Participants in the focus groups were supportive of the project overall and saw merit in addressing the long waiting lists for autism assessments.

 Potential impact